NuiCpp/ui5/README.md

     ```

 ## Components are missing?
-If you find a component that is not missing, please open an issue.
+If you find a component that is missing, please open an issue.
 In the meantime you can import it like so:

 missing_component.hpp: